css-materials/course-site/content/syllabus/intro-condensed/index.Rmd

 ---
 title: "1.
-Intro to the course and software setup"
+Introduction to the course and software setup"
 date: 2024-06-10T12:25:00-05:00
 publishDate: 2019-05-01T12:25:00-05:00
 draft: false